Enhanced Reconstruction of Sub-GeV Neutrinos Charged Current Interactions in LArTPC

 \section{Simulation}

-In this study, 1000 charged-current $\nu$-Ar interactions are simulated for each neutrino flavor ($\nu_e$, $\bar{\nu}_e$, $\nu_\mu$, $\bar{\nu}_\mu$), using the AR23\_20i tune~\cite{AR23tune} of the \texttt{GENIE} v3.04.00 neutrino event generator in the sub-GeV range i.e. with incident neutrinos of energies ranging from 100 MeV (200 MeV) to 1000 MeV for $\nu_e$ and $\bar{\nu}_e$ ($\nu_\mu$ and $\bar{\nu}_\mu$).
-The \texttt{edep-sim} software package, interfacing with \texttt{GEANT4} v10.6.p01, same as the setup used in Ref.~\cite{Selfcompensatinglight4GeV, MeV_nueCCLAr_light}, is used to model the propagation and energy deposition of all subsequent primary and secondary particles in an infinite liquid argon volume.
-These samples are used in the sub-GeV neutrino direction and energy reconstruction in \cref{sec:dir} and \cref{sec:energy}.
-Additional samples of 10,000 events for each neutrino flavor are simulated using a continuous flat neutrino flux spectrum from 100 MeV to 1000 MeV for the neutrino charge separation study in \cref{sec:separation}.
+In this study, charged-current $\nu$-Ar interactions are simulated for each neutrino flavor ($\nu_e$, $\bar{\nu}_e$, $\nu_\mu$, $\bar{\nu}_\mu$), using the AR23\_20i tune~\cite{AR23tune} of the \texttt{GENIE} v3.04.00 neutrino event generator, in the sub-GeV range i.e. with incident neutrinos of energies ranging from 100 MeV (200 MeV) to 1000 MeV for $\nu_e$ and $\bar{\nu}_e$ ($\nu_\mu$ and $\bar{\nu}_\mu$), in 100 MeV increments.
+1000 interactions were simulated per flavor per incident neutrino energy.
+The \texttt{edep-sim} software package, interfacing with \texttt{GEANT4} v10.6.p01 -- same as the setup used in Ref.~\cite{Selfcompensatinglight4GeV, MeV_nueCCLAr_light} -- is used to model the propagation and energy deposition of all subsequent primary and secondary particles in an infinite liquid argon volume.